 IGNORANCE IS STRENGTH”

-Our war is the government’s peace.
+Our civil wars are the government’s peace.
 Our slavery is the government’s freedom.
 Our ignorance is the government’s strength.
 Sound familiar?

-Winston Smith, the protagonist explains to the reader doublethink and The Ministry of Truth:
+Winston Smith, the protagonist explains how doublethink and The Ministry of Truth works:

 “To know and not to know, to be conscious of complete truthfulness while telling carefully constructed lies, to hold simultaneously two opinions which cancelled out, knowing them to be contradictory and believing in both of them; to use logic against logic, to repudiate morality while laying claim to it, to believe that democracy was impossible and that the Party was the guardian of democracy; to forget whatever it was necessary to forget, then to draw it back into memory again at the moment when it was needed: and above all, to apply the same process to the process itself.”